juancrl/cNtfsAccessControl/README.md

     If the **AccessControlInformation** property is not specified, the default permission entry is used as the reference permission entry.
     If this property is set to `Absent` and the **AccessControlInformation** property is not specified, all explicit permissions associated with the specified principal are removed.
 * **Path**: Indicates the path to the target item.
+*      Path can now be a fixed folder (C:\Windows) or based on an environment variable in old CMD-like syntax (%windir%\logs)
 * **Principal**: Indicates the identity of the principal.
 Valid formats are:
     * [Down-Level Logon Name](https://msdn.microsoft.com/en-us/library/windows/desktop/aa380525%28v=vs.85%29.aspx#down_level_logon_name)
     * [Security Accounts Manager (SAM) Account Name (sAMAccountName)](https://msdn.microsoft.com/en-us/library/windows/desktop/ms679635%28v=vs.85%29.aspx)